fcampelo/fcampelo.github.io/_posts/2020-01-02-initial-post-happy-new-blog.md

 The third and fourth attempts were pathetically brief contributions to Brazilian collaborative blogs on science communication.
 Epic fail and a massive waste of everyone's time.

 **So, why try again?**
 Because I want to.
 I'm always thinking and reading about amazingly interesting stuff related to (data and "non-data") science, and I want to be able to write about it sometimes.
+I quit Facebook years ago, and Twitter is just getting me angry these days, so a personal blog may provide me with a safe(r) haven to deposit my ramblings.
 It may also give me a reason to practice writing about science for a general audience, which I haven't really done in a long while.

 **Why in English?**
 Because I want to.
 I may eventually start to blog in Portuguese again, but since I now live and work in the UK it felt right.
 Plus, it gives me a reason to improve my writing. :)

+***

+Well, that's it for now.
+Let's see how far this goes - wish me luck! :)